Ontario College Credentials available part-time

-Fanshawe offers the flexibility of studying several Ontario college diploma and graduate certificate programs part-time with many also available online!
+Fanshawe offers the flexibility of studying several Ontario College certificate, diploma and graduate certificate programs part-time with many delivered online!
 To apply for any of the following programs, go to ontariocolleges.ca.

 Part-time certificate programs